n8n-io/n8n-docs/docs/integrations/creating-nodes/reference/node-base-files.md

 This object must include:

 * `baseURL`: The API base URL.
-* `url`: [TODO: this always seems included, but often empty.
-Whut?]

 You can also add:

 * `headers`: an object describing the API call headers, such as content type.
-[TODO: query about the starter - why quotes on Content-Type but not on Accept? https://github.com/n8n-io/n8n-nodes-starter/blob/master/nodes/HttpBin/HttpBin.node.ts#L29]
+* `url`: string.
+Appended to the `baseURL`.
+You can usually leave this out.
+It's more common to provide this in the `operations`.

 ### properties